Alex-Oma/Software-Development-2-Hangman-Game/README.md

    Each new Hangman round uses a random word from a wide range of topics (e.g., animals, countries, movies).

 6. **Scoring System**
    Players earn points for correctly guessing letters or completing a word.
+   Players lose points for using hints.

 7. **Heads-Up Display (HUD)**
-   The HUD should display current score, word progress (revealed/hidden letters), remaining attempts, and guessed letters.
+   The HUD should display current score, word progress (revealed/hidden letters), remaining attempts, hints used.

 8. **Word Display**
    The word must be shown as a series of blanks (“_”) that get filled as the player guesses correctly.

 9. **Letter Input System**
-   Player must be able to input a letter guess through keyboard or on-screen letter buttons.
+   Player must be able to input a letter guess through on-screen letter buttons.

 10. **Feedback on Guesses**
    The game must give immediate feedback for each guessed letter (correct or incorrect).
+    If a player correctly guesses a letter, it should be revealed in the word display.
+    If the guess is incorrect, the gallows graphic should progress to the next stage.

 11. **Hint Feature**
    Player can use a limited number of hints to reveal a letter, but each hint deducts points.

 12. **Full Word Guess Option**
    Player can attempt to guess the entire word at once.
 An incorrect full-word guess applies a large penalty or counts as multiple missed guesses.
+   **(Note: Descoped from Phase 1 and move to Phase 2)**

 13. **User Accounts and Login**
    Players must be able to create an account and log in so that scores and progress can be saved.